QEHS-Websites/Internet-Architecture-Development-Tools/README.md

 Introductory Websites

 Purpose: Introduction to Internet and Communication of Servers and Clients
-- Introduction to Simple Networking Tools to Map Internet
+- Introduction to Simple Networking Tools and Mapping the Internet
 - Introduction to GitHub Hosting and Development Tools

 *Lessons will employ:*